Jeevasynf5028/ej2-showcase-ts-sprint-management/README.md

-# ej2-showcase-ts-sprintmanagement
+# ej2-ts-sprint-management
-This repository contains a sample demonstrating of Sprint Management in typescript platform.
+The repository for Sprint Management showcase sample